mpolacek/lists/1001-albums.md

 - [ ] 451.
 The Damned - Machine Gun Etiquette
 - [ ] 452.
 Gary Numan - The Pleasure Principle (1979)
 - [ ] 453.
 The Specials - The Specials
-- [ ] 454.
-Adam and the Ants: Kings of the Wild Frontier
+- [X] 454.
+Adam and the Ants - Kings of the Wild Frontier
 - [ ] 455.
 Dexy's Midnight Runners - Searching for the Young Soul Rebels
 - [X] 456.
 AC/DC - Back in Black
 - [ ] 457.
 The Cramps - The Songs the Lord Taught Us